 Your doctor may recommend that you have a VAD implanted if:

-You are waiting for a heart transplant : While you wait for a donor heart to become available, you may have a VAD installed temporarily.
+You are waiting for a heart transplant: While you wait for a donor heart to become available, you may have a VAD installed temporarily.
 A VAD can keep blood flowing even if your heart is damaged, and it will be removed once your new heart is placed.
-It may also assist to enhance the performance of other organs in your body that aren't operating properly, as well as other medical issues.
+It may also assist in enhancing the performance of other organs in your body that aren't operating properly, as well as other medical issues.
 A "bridge to transplant" is a VAD that is installed while you are waiting for a heart transplant.

-Your heart's function can become normal again : If your heart failure is only temporary, your doctor may recommend a VAD to keep your heart strong enough to pump blood on its own.
+Your heart's function can become normal agains: If your heart failure is only temporary, your doctor may recommend a VAD to keep your heart strong enough to pump blood on its own.
 The term "bridge to recovery" is used to describe this situation.

 It's also feasible that a VAD will be placed for a brief period of time during or after heart surgery.
 For a few weeks or months, you may have a VAD installed.